Zero-inflated stochastic volatility model for disaggregated inflation data with exact zeros: Zero-inflated UCSV model

-The time-varying conditional means, $\theta_{1:T}$, are often referred to as a latent trend component or trend inflation \citep{StockWatson2007, Chan2013, ChanKoopPotter2013, ChanKoopPotter2016, StockWatson2016, LiKoopman2021, EoEzedaWong2023}, reflecting the belief that the underlying process governing the permanent level of inflation evolves smoothly and is unobservable.
-Movements in the trend are typically seen as permanent and potentially persistent shifts in the inflation level.
-In contrast, the deviation from this trend, $y_{1:T} - \theta_{1:T}$, is interpreted as a transient and temporary stochastic shock around the permanent level, also known as the inflation gap \citep{CogleyPrimiceriSargent2010, HwuKim2019}.
-The log-volatility process in the measurement equation, $h_{1:T}$, is often regarded as transitory volatility.
-The original formulation also includes a second log-volatility process in the transition equation, representing permanent volatility.
-However, this component is omitted in our model, given that variations in volatility are much less pronounced at the item-specific level.
-Similar modeling assumptions are also implemented in existing literature \citep[e.g.,][]{Chan2013}.
+The time-varying conditional means $\theta_{1:T}$ are often referred to as a latent trend component or \textit{trend-inflation} \citep{StockWatson2007, Chan2013, ChanKoopPotter2013, ChanKoopPotter2016, StockWatson2016, LiKoopman2021, EoEzedaWong2023}, reflecting the belief that the underlying process governing the permanent level of inflation evolves smoothly.
+Movements in the trend are interpreted as \textit{permanent} (potentially persistent) shifts in inflation.
+The deviation from this trend $y_{1:T} - \theta_{1:T}$ is seen as \textit{transient} (temporary) shifts about the permanent level \citep[a.k.a., \textit{inflation gap}]{CogleyPrimiceriSargent2010, HwuKim2019}.
+The log-volatility process $h_{1:T}$ represents transitory volatility.
+The original formulation also includes another log-volatility process in the transition equation, in place of time-invariant variance $\sigma^2_{\theta}$, which represents permanent volatility.
+This component is omitted in our model, as variations in volatility are much less pronounced at the item-specific level; similar implementations are prevalent in existing literature \citep[e.g.,][]{Chan2013}.